How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 3. Supports Bone Density

-Post-menopause, bone loss accelerates(1).
-Weight-bearing exercises reduce the risk of osteoporosis and fractures.
+Post-menopause, bone loss accelerates(1) significantly, which raises your isk of osteoporosis and fractures.

 4. Improves Mood, Sleep, and Brain Function